 The Main Takeaway

-Ansible is a good tool for automation and can be used in different areas like configuration management or continuous deployment.
+In this Ansible overview we may prove that it is a good IT automation tool and it can be used in different areas like configuration management or continuous deployment.
 It is developed in Python and supported by a community with all the pros and cons of that.

 Ansible is a good choice for any company, large or small.

 In our DevOps Toolbox series articles we share the tools we use in our DevOps work.
 Check out more about Consul Tool, its Features and Benefits, find out how Consul works and see a real project example on how Exadel DevOps team used Consul to monitor the entire system, take a closer look at Kubernetes, a container o rchestration tool or discover the main DevSecOps best practices.
 You may also check the importance of continuous integration and its benefits in DevOps.